wba6/wba6/README.md

 - 🌱 I’m currently learning **about design patterns, algorithms and data structures**

-- 👯 I’m looking to collaborate on **graphics projects or anything with guidence to learn**
+- 👯 I’m looking to collaborate on **real-time graphics projects or anything with guidence to learn**